-Every cold needs a good Strategy
+Every cold needs a great strategy

-COLD RELIEF LOZENGES: Zinc Lozenges
+COLD RELIEF LOZENGES: Zinc Gluconate 2X

 Use: Sore throat, Runny nose at the onset of a cold